abhiTronix/caffe-opencl-windows-amd/README.md

-# Custom OpenCL Caffe-Windows 10 AMD GPU Only (Modified to work with MSVC 2017 15.0 and Python 2.7.15):
+# OpenCL Caffe Targeting AMD GPU's OpenCL (Modified to work with MSVC 2017 15.0 and Python 2.7.15) on Windows 10:

-**This is an experimental but working forked Opencl branch of caffe for AMD GPUs Only.
+**This is an experimental but working repo i.e. forked from official caffe's Opencl branch for targeting AMD GPUs Only.
 Forked from https://github.com/BVLC/caffe/commit/74312cfc64c07b69616c8d0d5e1b6b020670c783**

 ## Custom requirements for this branch: